The Club of Queer Trades

 The Club of Queer Trades is a collection of stories by G. K. Chesterton first published in 1905.

-Each story in the collection is centered on a person who is making his living by some novel and extraordinary means (a "queer trade", using the word "queer" in the sense of "strange").
+Each story in the collection is centered on a person who is making his living by some novel and extraordinary means.
 To gain admittance one must have invented a unique means of earning a living and the subsequent trade being the main source of income.